-The Headteacher is responsible for the appointment of all staff with the exception of the Deputy/Assistant Head appointments which are shared with the Governing Body.
+The Headteacher is responsible for the appointment of all staff.
 However, a Governor will usually be on the selection panel for all appointments, irrespective of role.

 The Leadership and Management Team has a strategic and operational role in the running of the school.
 The LMT ensures that the policies agreed by Governors are adhered to and regularly reported back to the Governing Body.
 The LMT meets daily and is collectively responsible for the day-to-day operation of the Academy and in particular the organisation of the teaching and non-teaching staff, the facilities and the students.